-A. Manner of Disposition.

-Prior to fee title disposition by the City, the City Commission must find and declare that the property is surplus.
+- A. Manner of Disposition.
+Prior to fee title disposition by the City, the City Commission must find and declare that the property is surplus in accordance with Section X of this policy.
 This finding and declaration shall be embodied in the form of a Resolution adopted by the City Commission after 5pm during a regular or special meeting of the City Commission.
+All surplus property may then be disposed of in accordance with Section X of this policy. - B. Manner of Acquisition.
+Prior to fee title acquisition by purchase or eminent domain by the City, the approving official (as specified in C. below) must find that the acquisition of the property will serve a public purpose.